Touring | South Beach Walk | Coconut Grove Walk

 in the Walgreen chain, the building featured an 88-foot soda fountain counter

 and a separate ice cream plant.
-The building has recently been beautifully rehabilitated
+The building was recently beautifully rehabilitated by “La Epoca”, a famed Cuban department store (regrettably it is now closed).

 Formerly Walgreens Building, now La Epoca